 Your Jenkins server is critical, too.
 Even if you don’t yet have a full continuous delivery pipeline built out, the functions your Jenkins server are providing right now are critical to your team.

-The more automation we add and the more dependent we become on Jenkins, the greater the risk of allowing Jenkins to become the single point of failure. he only way to remove that risk is to make the thing itself disposable.
+The more automation we add and the more dependent we become on Jenkins, the greater the risk of allowing Jenkins to become the single point of failure.
+The only way to remove that risk is to make the thing itself disposable.

 Remember the nightmare scenario we started with at the beginning of the session?
 The Jenkins server crashes?
 If that happens to Care.com HomePay, we're good.
 Our world keeps moving and we sleep just fine at night.
 By building a Jenkins environment that’s both indispensable and completely disposable, you can too.

+"Thank you for attending my session, if you can please log onto the mobile app which is called Jenkins World 2017 and leave some feedback for me I'd love to hear what you thought.
+You can do this by touching on "Post-session survey" under the session description"

 Pre-Demo Checklist

 Start LDAP